KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

          from: All
 ```

->**Warning**: When using wildcard listeners, be careful not to have nested wildcard patterns.
-For example, if you add a listener with hostname `*.DOMAIN` and `*.ns1.DOMAIN`, routes with the domain `*.ns1.DOMAIN` will not be accepted by the AVI controller.
+> **Caution** When using wildcard listeners, be careful not to have nested wildcard patterns.
+For
+> example, if you add a listener with hostname `*.DOMAIN` and `*.ns1.DOMAIN`, routes with the domain
+> `*.ns1.DOMAIN` will not be accepted by the AVI controller.

-### Creating the Gateway Resources for Contour
+### <a id="crt-gtwy-rsrcs-for-cntr"></a> Create the Gateway resources for Contour

-Now that TAP is installed on your Run Cluster, and Contour is running on the cluster, create the Gateway resources for Contour:
+Now that Tanzu Application Platform is installed on your Run Cluster, and Contour is running on the
+cluster, create the Gateway resources for Contour:

 ```yaml
 ---